SS8816/Apple-Stock-Anomaly-Detection-Identifying-Pump-and-Dump-Cases/README.md

-# Apple Stock Anomaly Detection – Identifying Pump-and-Dump Cases
+# Stock Anomaly Detection – Identifying Pump-and-Dump Cases

 ## Project Overview
 This project focuses on **anomaly detection in Apple (AAPL) stock prices**, specifically to identify **pump-and-dump cases** or unusual trading patterns.
 By leveraging **unsupervised learning techniques**, we highlight potential stock manipulations using multiple statistical and AI-based approaches.